Chinatown–International District, Seattle

-The Chinatown–International District of Seattle, Washington (also known as the CID) is the center of Seattle's Asian American community.
-Within the Chinatown International District are the three neighborhoods known as Seattle's Chinatown, Japantown and Little Saigon, named for the concentration of businesses owned by people of Chinese, Japanese and Vietnamese descent, respectively.
-The geographic area also once included Seattle's Manilatown.
-The name Chinatown/International District was established by City Ordinance 119297 in 1999 as a result of the three neighborhoods' work and consensus on the Seattle Chinatown International District Urban Village Strategic Plan submitted to the City Council in December 1998.
+The Chinatown–International District (abbreviated as CID) is a neighborhood of Seattle, Washington.
+It is the center of the city's Asian American community.
+Within the district are the three neighborhoods known as Chinatown, Japantown and Little Saigon, named for the concentration of businesses owned by people of Chinese, Japanese and Vietnamese descent, respectively.
+The geographic area also once included Manilatown.

+It was the third community for the city's Chinese and Japanese immigrants, who were driven out of other locations around modern-day Pioneer Square during the late 19th century.
+A new Chinatown was established shortly after the Jackson Regrade in 1907, which leveled terrain near King Street Station, alongside a Japantown in the same vicinity.
+The city's Japantown declined following the internment of Japanese Americans during World War II, while Vietnamese immigration after the Vietnam War led to the establishment of Little Saigon in the 1970s.
+The construction of Interstate 5 through the neighborhood in the 1960s and the Kingdome nearby in 1976 led to further strain on the area.

+The Seattle Chinatown Historic District was added to the National Register of Historic Places in 1986.
+The area was named the "International District" by the city government since the mid-20th century, but the term's use is controversial among the Chinese American community.
 Like many other areas of Seattle, the neighborhood is multiethnic, but the majority of its residents are of Chinese ethnicity.
 It is one of eight historic neighborhoods recognized by the City of Seattle.
-CID has a mix of residences and businesses and is a tourist attraction for its ethnic Asian businesses and landmarks.
+CID has a mix of residences and businesses and is a tourist attraction for its ethnic Asian culture and landmarks.

 Location

 The CID boundaries are defined as 4th Avenue South (on the west) to Rainier Avenue (on the east) and from Yesler Way (north) to Charles Street/Dearborn (south).
-The CID is bordered by the neighborhoods of Pioneer Square and SoDo to the west of 4th Ave S; Rainier Valley on the east side of Rainier; Beacon Hill and the Industrial District to the south of Charles/Dearborn; and Downtown and First Hill to the north of Yesler.
+The CID is bordered by the neighborhoods of Pioneer Square and SoDo to the west of 4th Ave S; Rainier Valley on the east side of Rainier; Beacon Hill and the Industrial District to the south of Charles/Dearborn; and downtown and First Hill to the north of Yesler.

 Within the CID are three distinct neighborhoods: Chinatown, Japantown, and Little Saigon.
 The Seattle Chinatown Historic District, so designated by the U.S. National Register of Historic Places in 1986, is roughly south of Jackson and west of I-5, with Hing Hay Park at its heart.
 In the present day, Japantown is centered on 6th Avenue and Main Street and Little Saigon's main nexus is 12th Avenue South and South Jackson Street.